 If you love DIY videos, be sure to subscribe to our YouTube channel!

-For the faucet replacement, we went with a budget-friendly matte black faucet to match the rest of the hardware.
-On the faucet neck, the spout points straight down instead of the waterfall style, so we hope this will eliminate the issue with the hard water stains.
+For the faucet bathroom replacement, we used a budget-friendly matte black faucet to match the rest of the hardware.
+On the faucet neck, the spout points straight down instead of the waterfall style, so we hope this will eliminate the issue of hard water stains.